sensible-hq/sensible-api-js/README.md

 ## Overview

-Use Sensible Node SDK to:
+The Sensible Node SDK is a simplification of the [Sensible API](https://docs.sensible.so/reference/choosing-an-endpoint).
+Use the Sensible Node SDK to:

 - [Extract](doc:quickstart-node#extract-document-data): Extract structured data from your custom documents.
 Configure the extractions for a set of similar documents, or *document type*, in the Sensible app or Sensible API, then you run extractions for documents of the type with this SDK.
 - [Classify](doc:quickstart-node#classify): Classify documents by the types you define, for example, bank statements or tax forms.
 Use classification to determine which documents to extract prior to calling a Sensible extraction endpoint, or route each document in a system of record.